ShivamGupta42/Distributed-System-Algorithms-Implementation/README.md

 Leader Election in Distributed Systems - Implementation of Bully Algorithm for Leader election.
 All the servers have a priority.
 The server with the highest priority is elected as the leader.
 A heart-beat process is followed wherein all the other servers in the network keep pinging the leader to ensure if the leader is up and running.
 If a leader fails, which is detected by the heart-beat algorithm, a new leader election process starts.
 If a new server joins the network again and election process starts.
 Bully.java - Implementation of Bully Algorithm for leader election in  network of 5 servers.

+#Note
+This repository was imported from https://github.com/shwetayakkali/Distributed-System-Algorithms-Implementation originally before the author started working on it